 Notebooks, backpacks, and mugs are all things you would normally see when it comes to company swag.
 But what you don’t typically see every day is ugly sweaters.
 Salesforce really went all out and had a lot of fun with their ugly sweater swag.
 It’s a great idea for the holidays and a good way to create a fun work environment.

+Are you inspired by these unique company swag ideas?
 Are you ready to create your next piece of awesome swag?
 Get started by scheduling a free, no-strings attached session with someone on our team.
 Let’s make your swag dreams a reality!